 Males signed up to participate will undergo a clinical evaluation at a university clinic to determine if they are eligible to participate in the study.
 If eligible, and once enrolled in the study, participants will undergo a series of tests of physical and intellectual abilities.
 Follow-up testing will occur at the test site every 3 months.
 In addition, parents or caregivers will receive a phone call every 2 months so researchers can keep track of any changes you may notice in your child’s health and behavior.

 Sign up anyway.
-Many study locations are yet to be decided, including some in the United States, Canada, and countries around the world.
+Many study locations are yet to be decided.
 Travel stipends will be available for study participants who need them.

 If your child may qualify to participate, please contact Dr. Alex Bruchey at email@example.com.